Inheritance

 The law organizes heirs into classes:

-1. First Class Heirs: Spouses, biological and adopted children, and parents of the deceased.
+1. First Class Heirs: Spouses, biological and adoptive parents, biological and adopted children of the deceased.
 This group has the highest priority and inherits equally.

 Special Considerations